ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-menu/index.md

 ## Customising the Columns Menu Tab

-The behaviour and appearance of the Columns Menu tab can be customised by supplying `ColumnsMenuParams` to the column definition: `colDef.columnsMenuParams`.
+The behaviour and appearance of the Columns Menu tab can be customised by supplying `ColumnChooserParams` to the column definition: `colDef.columnChooserParams`.
 Note that all of the properties are initially set to `false`.

-<interface-documentation interfaceName='ColumnsMenuParams' ></interface-documentation>
+<interface-documentation interfaceName='ColumnChooserParams' ></interface-documentation>

 The following example demonstrates all of the above columns menu tab properties **except columnLayout** which will be covered later on.
 Note the following: